kianeblackman/pizza-shark/README.md

 Pizza Shark - where the only thing sharper than our teeth is our taste in pizza!
 Whether you're in the mood for classic margherita or something a little more adventurous, we've got you covered.

-The idea behind this project was to create a fake pizzaria website that captures the playful nature of a pizzeria I wouldn't hesitate to eat at while also delivering a user-friendly experience.
+The idea behind this project was to create a mock pizzaria website that captures the playful nature of a pizzeria I wouldn't hesitate to eat at while also delivering a user-friendly experience.

 To achieve this, I started by wireframing the website using Figma.
 From there, I used a tech stack consisting of Scss, Vite, React, and Javascript to bring the wireframes to life.
 This stack allowed me to create a website that is both visually stunning and highly performant.